 A joint test of the null hypothesis that restricts all demographic coefficients to zero was rejected at the 10 percent level (LR = $10.28 > 9.24 = \chi^2{0.10}(5)$).
 The estimated coefficients on respondent attributes vary in significance, consistent with other studies in the environmental valuation literature.
-Age was negatively correlated with participation, a factor that may be attributed to the life cycle hypothesis of value in which potential use values decline with age (Cropper and Sussman, 1990).
-This negative relation may also be associated with the fact that age is also inversely correlated with income in this data set.9 The finding that male respondents had a higher likelihood of participation contrasts with evidence suggesting that this variable is not substantially related to environmental concerns (Van Liere and Dunlap, 1980).
+Age was negatively correlated with participation (also a result in Byrnes, Jones, and Goodman 1999), a factor that may be attributed to the life cycle hypothesis of value in which potential use values decline with age (Cropper and Sussman, 1990).
+This negative relation may also be associated with the fact that age is also inversely correlated with income in this data set.23 The finding that male respondents had a higher likelihood of participation contrasts with evidence suggesting that this variable is not substantially related to environmental concerns (Van Liere and Dunlap, 1980).
 The coefficients on the other socio-demographic covariates were not significantly different from zero.

 From our perspective, the coefficients on the funding mechanism variables are of considerable interest, despite their ad hoc nature.
 Considered jointly, these variables are significant ((LR = $5.84 > 4.61 = \chi^2{0.10}(2)$).
-In particular, interest in the provision point mechanism is a significant, and positive, explanatory variable in participation decision.
-The minority of respondents with interest in that feature clearly had a higher participation rate, suggesting that addition of this feature increases the likelihood of funding.
-In contrast, interest in the money back guarantee is not a significant explanatory variable in the estimated model in spite of the fact that there appears to be a widespread interest in the money back guarantee.
+In particular, interest in the provision point mechanism is a significant and positive explanatory variable in participation decisions.
+The minority of respondents with interest in that feature clearly had a higher participation rate, suggesting that the addition of this feature increases the likelihood of funding.
+In contrast, interest in the money-back guarantee is not a significant explanatory variable in the estimated model in spite of the fact that there appears to be a widespread interest in the money-back guarantee.